 2. Exploring the Bustling Streets of Tokyo, Japan

 Tokyo is truly a place where the old and the new come together in amazing ways.
-I was completely fascinated by how the city manages to mix its deep history with all the modern stuff you see everywhere.
+I was completely fascinated by how the city mixes its deep history with all the modern things you see everywhere.

-One day, I visited the Meiji Shrine, which was so peaceful and calm, and then the next day, I was in Shibuya, surrounded by all those bright neon lights and huge crowds at the Crossing.
-It's hard to believe these two totally different experiences can exist in the same city!
+One day, I visited the Meiji Shrine.
+It was so peaceful and calm.
+The next day, I was in Shibuya, surrounded by bright neon lights and huge crowds at the Crossing.
+It's hard to believe these two different experiences can exist in the same city!

-One of my favorite things I did was go to Tsukiji Market and eat some real, authentic sushi – it was so fresh!
-I also spent some time in Ueno Park, just enjoying the pretty cherry blossoms.
-And, of course, I had to try out Tokyo's train system.
-It might seem a little crazy and busy at times, but it’s also super organized and efficient.
+One of my favorite things was going to Tsukiji Market and eating some real, authentic sushi.
+It was so fresh!
+I also spent time in Ueno Park, just enjoying the pretty cherry blossoms.
+And, of course, I had to try Tokyo's train system.
+It might seem a little crazy and busy at times, but it's also super organized and efficient.

 What really made my trip special, though, was how kind and polite everyone was.
-I also learned a lot about Japanese customs, which are very different from what I'm used to.
+I also learned a lot about Japanese customs.
+They are very different from what I'm used to.
 It was really interesting to see how much respect people have for each other and for their traditions.
-All in all, Tokyo is an amazing city, and I can’t wait to go back someday.
+All in all, Tokyo is an amazing city, and I can't wait to go back someday.

 3. Safari Adventure in Kenya

 For years, I'd dreamed of going on a safari in Kenya.
 When I finally went, the experience was even better than I had imagined.
 Seeing the Great Migration in the Maasai Mara was amazing.
-Huge groups of wildebeest and zebras moved across the open plains, and lions relaxed in the shade of acacia trees.
+Huge groups of wildebeest and zebras moved across the open plains.
+Lions relaxed in the shade of acacia trees.
 I felt small and excited at the same time when I saw elephants, giraffes, and rhinos living freely in their own home.

 The trip wasn't only about animals.
-It was interesting to learn about the Maasai people, their customs, and their bright clothing, which made the trip even more interesting.
+It was interesting to learn about the Maasai people, their customs, and their bright clothing.
+That made the trip even more interesting.

-Before my trip, I spent weeks checking what to bring and reading about Kenya.
-I learned about the different parks and reserves, the best times to visit for animal watching, and what to expect in terms of weather.
+Before my trip, I spent weeks checking what to bring.
+I read about Kenya too.
+I learned about the different parks and reserves.
+I found the best times to visit for animal watching.
+I knew what to expect in terms of weather.
 Looking at pictures and videos made me eager for my safari.
-I got vaccines and malaria pills, and I bought appropriate clothing and gear, like khaki pants, a wide-brimmed hat, sunscreen, insect repellent, a camera with a zoom lens, and binoculars.
+I got vaccines and malaria pills.
+I bought appropriate clothing and gear, like khaki pants, a wide-brimmed hat, sunscreen, insect repellent, a camera with a zoom lens, and binoculars.

 Day 1: Arrival in Nairobi

 I landed in Nairobi, Kenya's capital.
-I was met by a driver from the safari company and taken to a nice hotel in a quiet part of the city.
-After settling in, I went to the David Sheldrick Wildlife Trust, which saves and takes care of orphaned elephants.
+A driver from the safari company met me.
+He took me to a nice hotel in a quiet part of the city.
+After settling in, I went to the David Sheldrick Wildlife Trust.
+It saves and takes care of orphaned elephants.
 It was heartwarming to see these young elephants being fed and playing.

 Day 2-4: Maasai Mara